How to Use B2B SEO for Lead Generation (8 Tips to Increase Conversions)

 A final difference that’s important to mention between B2B and B2C that make SEO efforts differ is the conversion rates and ease to determine ROI.

-Click-to-sale conversion rates on B2C are much higher than in B2B.
+Click-to-sale conversion rates in B2C are much higher than in B2B.
 Additionally, determining ROI in B2C is easier.
-In B2B things are more complex and from all the efforts you make to have a well-thought out and established blog and podcast, a weekly webinar, and so on, it’s harder to pinpoint which effort was the one that turned an interested reader into a paying customer.
+In B2B things are more complex and from all the efforts you make to have a well-thought-out and established blog and podcast, a weekly webinar, and so on, it’s harder to pinpoint which effort was the one that turned an interested reader into a paying customer.

 This difference makes understanding SEO and knowing which SEO tools to use for better reporting and analysis crucial in the B2B world.